karthickpalanivel/JavaProject-1/java/AwtJava/sampleTest/README.md

-# JavaProject-1
+# JavaProject-1:
-In this repository I will deploy my java files which may helpful for beginner as a reference
+- In this repository I will deploy all my java files which may helpful for beginner as a reference

-# Contents: this is for reference
+# Contents: This is for Reference